- American Physical Society Sites

 1. Annual Business Session.
 Each year the Topical Group shall hold a Business Session during one of the regular meetings of the Society.

 2. Other Meetings.
-Special scientific meetings of the Topical Group may be initiated by the Executive Committee and arranged by the Program Committee, subject to the rules and regulations specified in the Society Constitution and Bylaws.
+Special scientific meetings of the Topical Group may be initiated by the Executive Committee and arranged by the Program Committee, subject to the rules and regulations specified in the Society Constitution and Bylaws and associated Policies and Procedures.
 The rules of the Society shall apply to scientific sessions of invited or contributed papers held in conjunction with a meeting of the Society.
 The Program Committee shall have the responsibility for all arrangements concerning such sessions.

-Dues for maintenance of membership in the Topical Group shall be established by Council.
+Dues for maintenance of membership in the Topical Group shall be established by Board.

 The newsletter of the Topical Group shall be managed and edited by the Secretary-Treasurer, who shall oversee its preparation and distribution.
 The frequency and timing of these issues shall be determined by the Secretary-Treasurer, subject to approval of the Executive Committee.
 The Executive Committee may direct the Secretary-Treasurer to distribute complimentary copies of the newsletter to specified non-members of the Topical Group.

-Official announcements shall be made in the APS News, in special mailings to the membership, or in such other publications as the Executive Committee may direct.
+Official announcements shall be made in the APS News (at the discretion of the APS News Editor), on the Topical Group website, in special mailings to the membership, or in such other publications as the Executive Committee may direct.

-Proposal of an Amendment to these Bylaws may be made by the Council, by the Executive Committee, or by a petition to the Chair signed by not fewer than ten percent of the members of the Topical Group.
-If the proposed amendment originates within the Topical Group, it must be approved by Council before further action can be taken.
+Proposal of an Amendment to these Bylaws may be made by the Council, by the Society Governance Committee, by the Executive Committee, or by a petition to the Chair signed by not fewer than ten percent of the members of the Topical Group.
+However an amendment is initiated, it must be reviewed by the Society Governance Committee and approved by Council before further action can be taken.
 Following Council approval, the Secretary-Treasurer shall distribute copies of the proposed Amendment to all members of the Topical Group not less than three weeks before the Regular Meeting and opportunity shall be given for discussion during the Business Session.
-With the unanimous consent of those members present and voting, the voting on the proposed Amendment may be carried out at the Business Session.
-Without that consent, the voting on the proposed Amendment shall be as follows.
-Not later than twelve weeks after said Regular Meeting the Secretary-Treasurer shall again distribute copies of the proposed Amendment, accompanied by ballot forms.
+If a special election is not held to ratify the Amendment, the Secretary-Treasurer shall again distribute copies of the proposed Amendment during the next regularly scheduled election of Officers and Members-at-Large.
 Adoption of the Amendment shall require a two-thirds vote by those voting.